Thursday, 6 June 2024

 and the pause signs, which were based on Eastern sources

-‒ the Maghrebi rasm (mostly/ġāliban) after Abū Dāʾūd Ibn Naǧāḥ)
+‒ the Maghrebi rasm (mostly/ġāliban) according to Abū Dāʾūd Ibn Naǧāḥ)

 ‒ the Maghrebi small replacement vowels for lengthening